Client Initiated a Chargeback (Dispute)

 Understanding Client-Initiated Chargebacks

-A chargeback occurs when a client disputes a charge directly with their bank, claiming that a payment made to your business is invalid.
+A charge-back occurs when a client disputes a charge directly with their bank, claiming that a payment made to your business is invalid.
 This dispute is handled between the client’s bank and your linked bank—meaning neither Healthie, nor Stripe can directly influence the final outcome.

-If your client initiates a chargeback, you'll have the opportunity to submit evidence to support the validity of the charge.
+If your client initiates a charge-back, you'll have the opportunity to submit evidence to support the validity of the charge.
 If you do not take action, or if the dispute is resolved in favor of the client, the payment may be reversed and deducted from your future transfers.

-Common reasons clients initiate a chargeback include:
+Common reasons clients initiate a charge-back include:

 - The cardholder does not recognize the charge and reports it as fraudulent (Note: charges through Healthie display your business name and/or the name of a purchased package).